fi-lees/tidy_tuesday/TT_2021_W40_NBER/README.md

 #### Chart 1: Ten most common title words, by decade (number of times used)
 A helpful first draft, but this chart doesn't account for the increasing number of papers published each decade.
 The bars are also quite 'heavy'.
-Note that some words were used the same number of times and rank jointly with other words, so there may be more than ten words listed for each decade.
-I could have used `slice_head()`rather than `filter()` to keep to ten words, but I chose not to.

 ```r